BRIAN WEAVER, ARTISTIC DIRECTOR

 NIKKI WEAVER, EDUCATION DIRECTOR

-Born in Los Angeles, CA and raised in Sydney, Australia.
-Nikki moved back to the U.S in 2005 after graduating from The Australian Academy of Dramatic Arts with a BFA in Acting.
+Born in Los Angeles and raised in Sydney, Australia, Nikki moved back to the U.S. in 2005 after graduating from The Australian Academy of Dramatic Arts with a BFA in Acting.
 Since 2005, Nikki has created many projects, some of which include: a yoga program for 4-12 year olds, acting classes for 4-18 year olds, toured as Madame Curie in a solo show for a full year, raised over $3k to help families suffering from the Sandy Hook shooting, led international wellness retreats, and acted on stages in the U.S and in Australia.
-Nikki is an innovative creator and pasionate communicator, driven by a desire to understand other points of view.
-She brings a deep sense of listening, curiosity, and an open heart to the team.
-A co-founder of Portland Playhouse, Nikki leads our extensive education programs, while standing on her head, running to find her kids, and seeing as much theatre as possible.
+Nikki is an innovative creator and passionate communicator driven by a desire to understand other points of view.
+She brings a deep sense of listening, curiosity and an open heart to the team.
+A co-founder of Portland Playhouse, Nikki leads our extensive education programs - while standing on her head, running to find her kids and seeing as much theatre as possible.
 MFA: George Washington University.

 MICHAEL WEAVER, MANAGING DIRECTOR

 One of the founding members of Portland Playhouse, Michael brings a strong background in nonprofit management.
-After spending 4 years as Executive Director, Michael took a 3 year hiatus back in his hometown, Harrisonburg, Virginia.
-During the last decade, Michael has successfully opened and operated four different businesses.
-Highlighted by co-founding a very successful, multi-day festival, the Red Wing Roots Music festival, which has become a landmark event in the Shenandoah Valley, VA.
-He returned to Portland Playhouse in February, 2015 as Managing Director.
+After spending four years as Executive Director, Michael took a three-year hiatus back in his hometown, Harrisonburg, Virginia.
+During the last decade, Michael has successfully opened and operated four different businesses, all of which was highlighted by co-founding a very successful, multi-day festival, the Red Wing Roots Music Festival, which has become a landmark event in Virginia's Shenandoah Valley.
+In February 2015, he returned to Portland Playhouse as Managing Director.
 He brings a proven track record in financial and administrative leadership as well as abilities ranging from marketing, accounting, development and facilities management.

 ANNA MARIE BROWN, FRONT OF HOUSE MANAGER